 and Temperature Sensor

 A Vaisala PTU300 Class A Pressure and temperature sensor was installed at TAO in March 2013.
+A Vaisala PTB330 replaced the PTU300 in April 2020, the PTU300 log stopping in February 2020.
 The sensors measure temperature and pressure simultaneously with an accuracy of ± 0.15 hPa and ± 0.2 °C, respectively.

 Picarro Gas Analyzer

 A Picarro Gas analyzer was installed at TAO in the Fall of 2013 and is run by Environment Canada.
 It measures ambient levels of CO, CO2, CH4 and water vapour simultaneaously and continuously.
 It measures the spectral features of gas phase molecules using cavity ring-down laser spectroscopy.
 The gas analyzer has parts per billion precision and accuracy with very low drift.